 One particularly useful feature of apps like CleverType is their ability to detect "non-native patterns" in writing.
 For example, many languages don't use articles (a/an/the) the same way English does, leading to common mistakes.
 Advanced AI can identify these patterns and provide targeted help.

 "I used to avoid writing emails to clients because I was embarrassed about my English," says Maria, a graphic designer from Brazil.
-"With my AI keyboard, I feel confident that I'm communicating professionally, and I've actually learned why certain phrases sound more natural than others."
+"With CleverType, I feel confident that I'm communicating professionally.
+Over two years of use, I've actually internalized many of the corrections—my raw writing has improved significantly because the AI explanations helped me understand the patterns."

-Ever sent an important work email from your phone only to notice embarassing typos after hitting send?
-AI grammar tools are changing the professional mobile writing landscape.
+Ever sent an important work email from your phone only to notice embarrassing typos after hitting send?
+Those days are rapidly disappearing thanks to AI grammar tools that are revolutionizing professional mobile writing.

 Professional communication requires precision and attention to detail that's hard to maintain when typing with your thumbs on a crowded train.
 AI grammar correction tools provide that extra layer of quality assurance before you hit send.